-For the past several years, Ms. Gaskin-Noel has been teaching two introductory research courses for the Occupational Therapy department – Introduction to Health Professions Literature and Scientific Writing (HLSC225) and Scientific Writing (HLSC 402), and has taught the library course Using the Web for Research (LISC260).
+For the past several years, Ms. Gaskin-Noel has been teaching two Occupational Therapy prerequisite courses for the Health Sciences department – Introduction to Health Professions Literature and Scientific Writing (HLSC225) and Scientific Writing (HLSC 402), and has taught the library course Using the Web for Research (LISC260).
 Although she teaches Information Literacy regularly, these adjunct teaching positions have allowed her increased exposure and ability to develop meaningful working relationships with students and faculty.
 Additionally, she has served on the Faculty Development and Multicultural Committees, and currently serve on the Academic Computing Committee (ACC) and Graduate Academic Policy Committee.
 She is also an invited member of the School of Health and Natural Sciences Technology Committee.
 For the past two summers, she has been chosen as the librarian to the McNair Scholars program.
 Most recently, Ms. Gaskin-Noel has added the title of FIR (Faculty-in-Residence) to her function and responsibilites here at Mercy.

 Ms. Gaskin-Noel's official title of Reference and Instruction Librarian goes much deeper than it implies.
 Her role has morphed into an undefinable yet amazing career, partly because of the changing demographics of librarianship.
 The library has adopted new and innovative ways of serving its users - Learning Commons Model and Personal Librarianship - to which the response has been positive.
 Moreover, because of the new paradigm of higher education in general, which require a whole new skill set, she has acquired an eclectic collection of knowledge by self learning, attending conferences, workshops, webinars, and other scholarship opportunities.